slipperyseal/SlipperyVISION/README.md

 ### A PAL signal generator and VT Terminal for the AVR microcontroller.

-This project implements a true text mode with circular text buffer.
+This project implements a true text mode with reverse mode and circular text buffer.

 But wait, there's more..